astyagun/WikiLinks/README.md

 # WikiLinks

-Handle wiki:// links by opening MacVim with Vimwiki
+Handle wiki://... links by converting them to file URLs (file://~/Nextclout/...) and opening files in default applications